Xerocladia

 Xerocladia viridiramis is a species of plant in the legume family (Fabaceae).
 It is the sole species in the monotypic genus Xerocladia.

 Name

 This plant was first discovered in 1822 and named Acacia viridiramis by Burchell.
 In 1862, Harvey described the new genus Xerocladia, based on his species Xerocladia zeyheri Harv.
 In 1891, Taubert studied this species and discovered that Burchell and Harvey were actually describing the same species.
 He also determined that the plant doesn't fit into the genus Acacia and kept the name Xerocladia.
 Because the earliest publication (after 1753) has priority, Taubert made the new combination Xerocladia viridiramis (Burch.)
 Taub.
 In conclusion, Acacia viridiramis Burch. is the basionym for Xerocladia viridiramis (Burch.)
 Taub, and Xerocladia zeyheri Harv. is a synonym.

 Geographic distribution

-South West Africa and Namaqualand, occurs in sandy to gravel riverbeds, or on riverbanks.
+Namibia and Namaqualand, occurs in sandy to gravel riverbeds, or on riverbanks.